IBM/cp4d-deployment/selfmanaged-openshift/azure/PORTWORX.md

 * Use this spec file for setting up portworx.
 * To enable encryption please update the variables `porworx-encryption` with value `yes` and  `portworx-encryption-key` with the desired key value.
 * Also the required storage classes are created with `secure` flag as `true`.

+### Verify Portworx Encryption is Enabled:

-* After the terraform scrips is completed the portworx encryption can be verified as below.
+* After the terraform script is completed the portworx encryption can be verified as below.

-* In your Storage Class manifest file, specify `secure: "true"` under the parameters:
+* In the below Storage Class manifest file, specify `secure: "true"` under the parameters:

 ```bash